 Good communication includes empowering students to integrate more of what they have learned.
 Asking questions and discussing reservations or doubts is a part of this.
 Showing students how to listen to others and waiting to talk, taking turns in a discussion, signifying an idea, giving praise to others, saying thank-you, and saying sorry can be trained through role-play, games, and practice.

 Employing a collective learning atmosphere.
 Integrating collaborative learning activities within the program encourages social interaction.
 The collaborative groupings will let students practice and observe correct social interactions with acquaintances.

 The power of encouraging creativity.
 Applying various forms of media when teaching social skills sparks some excitement.
-This challenges their originality and eventually learn to contribute to different ideas.
-Media clips, for instance, teaches students to view and analyze the social interactions among the characters.
+This challenges their originality and eventually learns to contribute to different ideas.
+Media clips, for instance, teach students to view and analyze the social interactions among the characters.
 Because they love this learning activity, they get to analyze better behavior selections.

 Get parents involved.
 Encouraging parents or guardians to collaborate and participate in planning sets a higher level of self-esteem.
 It’s a great way to promote positive family relationships and extend positive social behavior into the classroom.